cepharum/hitchy/docs-source/internals/architecture-basics.md

 Plugins are discovered when starting Hitchy.
 There is bootstrap code which is passing these stages:

-1. The first stage is called **triangulation** and it is used to derive runtime options from current context unless given explicitly on start, e.g. detecting project folder to use.
+1. The first stage is called **triangulation** and it is used to derive runtime options from current context unless given explicitly on start, e.g. detecting application's project folder to use.

-2. The **discovery** stage is used to search folders of a project for [plugins](#plugins) suitable for integrating with Hitchy.
+2. The **discovery** stage is used to search folders of a project for [plugins](#plugins) suitable for integrating with Hitchy-based application.
 This results in a sequence of discovered plugins sorted in order of plugins relying on each other.
 Plugins depending on other plugins are listed late in this sequence.

 3. In **configuration** stage every plugin is asked for its contribution to application's configuration.
 This includes processing the custom configuration provided as part of the current application itself as well.